boneskull/node-fogbugz/README.md

 fogbugz.search(query, \[cols\], \[max\])
 ----------------------------------------
 Performs a search against FogBugz's cases.
-If given custom column `sFooBar`, will massage key into `fooBar`.
-Promise resolves to a `Case` object.
+Promise resolves to a `Case` object or an array of `Case` objects.

 **Parameters**